frostschutz/Anki-LilyPond/README.md

   ```
   c d e
   ```

+* Create fields for LilyPond code and put `[lilypond][/lilypond]` tags around them in the card template.
+This is not recommended as music will be re-rendered every time the card is shown.

 Please refer to the LilyPond homepage and documentation for details on how to write LilyPond code.